aaronmarr/blog-old/posts/eleventy-travis-ci.md

 ### Set up Eleventy

 If you’re following along, you’ll need an Eleventy site running on your local machine.
 There are some excellent [starter projects](https://www.11ty.io/docs/starter/) provided by the community which are helpful when getting started.
 In this post, I'll use [Eleventy base blog](https://github.com/11ty/eleventy-base-blog) as a starting point.
-Clone the repository and then change into that directory:
+Clone the repository and change into that directory:

 ``` bash
 git clone https://github.com/11ty/eleventy-base-blog.git my-blog-name